 Carol counsels clients on a wide range of legal issues related to software and computer-based systems.
 Her technical background and prior work experience helps her in understanding the legal needs and problems of companies that face a variety of issues involving software.
 Her clients include companies that develop and offer software-based product and services as well as companies that use a variety of software-based systems to support their businesses in developing and distributing many types of products.

 Carol advises clients on copyright, trademark, and licensing issues related to software development, distribution, and use.
 She also advises clients on copyright and trademark issues related to conducting business on the Internet as well as using the Internet in a business setting.
 She advises clients on infringement issues and other violations of proprietary rights in software.
 Her experience includes advising on registrations of copyrights in computer software, advising on issues regarding the Digital Millennium Copyright Act, and assisting clients in understanding their rights under ICANN's Uniform Domain-Name Dispute-Resolution Policy.
 She has also assisted many clients in computer software contract and licensing matters.
-She works with clients to explore and understand the technical details of software-related inventions and then help them to determine a protection strategy that may include a combination of patent, copyright, trademark, and trade secret protection.
+She works with clients to explore and understand the technical details of software-related inventions and then helps them to determine a protection strategy that may include a combination of patent, copyright, trademark, and trade secret protection.

 Carol has extensive experience in developing patent protection strategies for software and computer-related inventions.
 She is experienced in the preparation and prosecution of domestic and foreign patent applications involving computer and software inventions.
 The patent landscape for computer and software-related inventions around the world continues to change.
 She helps clients understand issues related to worldwide patent protection for computer and software-based inventions and to develop patent protection strategies that meet their unique needs.